What better way to teach your son to hunt than having him pounce your right-hand man—er, right-paw bird?

 - In the soundtrack version of the German dub, Ilja Richter (Timon) does a hilariously hysterical sobbing noise.

 - Rafiki smacking Simba upside the head with his stick, - "OW!
 Jeez, what was that for?!"
 Again it is Simba's priceless expression (and head-rub) that sells it.
-Even funnier after watching the DVD Commentary.
-That was just a Throw It In!."So I said, why doesn't he just hit him over the head?"
+Even funnier after watching the DVD Commentary; co-writer Irene Mecchi suggested that bit as a joke.

 Rafiki: So, what are you going to do?

 Simba: First, I'm gonna take your stick! [grabs and throws it]